41ison/QC4DIANN/README.md

     height = 10, units = "in", dpi = 350)
 ```

-The charge state distribution can be informative in experiments using FAIMS, for instance.
+The charge state distribution can be informative in experiments using FAIMS, for example.

 ```r
 precursor_charge_density <- diann_report %>%